7 Reasons to Look for Spreadsheet Alternatives to Manage Projects

 Spreadsheets simply aren’t built for project management, and who wants to spend time trying to force a tool to do something it was never meant to do?
 You need to focus your energy on the project and its deliverables, not on the tools your team needs to make things happen behind the scenes.

 In light of how truly terrible it is to use spreadsheets for project management, Project managers need to look for spreadsheet alternatives to manage better projects.

 Switching from spreadsheets to project management software can make a world of difference in the way you manage projects.
-A good project management software will allow you to collaborate effectively, track time, assign tasks to team members, keep track of task progress, get automatic notifications, manage deadlines, apply your project methodology, and customize everything to meet your specific needs – all the things spreadsheets can’t do – and so much more.
+A good project management software will allow you to collaborate effectively, track time, assign and delegate tasks to team members, keep track of task progress, get automatic notifications, manage deadlines, apply your project methodology, and customize everything to meet your specific needs – all the things spreadsheets can’t do – and so much more.

 Kissflow Projects is more than just project management software, and it’s way more than spreadsheets.